 By activating this connector, Detectify will be able to pull DNS records data from your AWS Route 53 into your Detectify account.
 This means domains, subdomains, anything made available in the sharing key.
 Since the information on Route 53 is constantly changing, this will also sync automatically with what’s shown on your Detectify dashboards to ensure your monitoring is up-to-date.
+Bare in mind that only domains and subdomains in public zones will be imported because these are the ones that are part of the external attack surface and can be assessed by us.

 3. Provide the AWS API keys with access to Route 53 key into the Detectify tool.